WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

     * Set of prescription holder's identifiers
     * Set of the wallet holder identifiers (if different from the prescription holder)
     * Prescription ID, dispensation PIN or other similar details

-    The Wallet generates a QR code containing identifiers and instructions on how to fetch a specific prescription, including limited prescription details (for offline use in exceptional circumstances).

     * ATC code of the prescription, IDMP attributes (such as EDQM dose form), prescribed amount or other critical data
     * Timestamp and digital signature

+    _The Wallet generates a QR code containing identifiers and instructions on how to fetch a specific prescription, including limited prescription details (for offline use in exceptional circumstances)._

 5. The dispensation provider (Pharmacy) scans the QR code, verifies the digital signature and generates a request to send to country A based on the information provided.

 6. **Option A** Default option [Typical steps following the MyHealth@EU workflow leading to possible dispensation]

-   **Option B** Exceptional situations (internet disruption or other similar use cases) (If supported by both Country A and Country B)
+   **Option B** Exceptional situations (internet disruption or other similar use cases)

-   In case of disruption or other exceptional circumstance that prevents communication via MyHealth@EU, the Dispenser evaluates the possibility of dispensing medicine based on the information included in the QR code.
+   In case of disruption or other exceptional circumstance that prevents communication via MyHealth@EU, the Dispenser evaluates the possibility of dispensing medicine based on the information included in the QR code (If supported by both Country A and Country B).

    The pharmacy system will store the data if the Dispenser can perform dispensation.
 Upon restoring connectivity, follow the steps for the Default option, 6A.